shakapark/AnsibleMonitoring/README.md

 - Node-Exporter : Get hardware metrics of the machine
 - Node-Exporter Service : Get state about Systemd
 - SensorsDocker : Get temperature of processor
-- Snmp Exporter : Get results of snmp request (NOT IMPLEMENTED YET)

 Prometheus collect those metrics and add a system of request